6.27.2011

 To celebrate Joan Wolf’s debut Christian Fiction title, A Reluctant Queen, Joan and her publisher, Thomas Nelson, have teamed up to give away A Reluctant Queen prize package worth over $150!

-Book review & Giveaway for: My Foolish Heart by Susan May Warren
+My Foolish Heart (Deep Haven #4) by Susan May Warren

 My thoughts on My Foolish Heart: